Steve Backshall: Career

-Rough Guides

-Backshall's first job after returning from Japan was as an author in the Rough Guides to Indonesia and South East Asia.

 Television

 National Geographic TV

 In 1997, Backshall attempted to walk solo across the western half of New Guinea, then known as Irian Jaya; he was in the rainforest for three months, but was ultimately unsuccessful.
-He then had an idea for a series, bought a video camera, and went to the jungles of Colombia, where he made a pilot which he sold to the National Geographic Channel, which employed him in 1998 as its 'Adventurer in Residence' and he spent five years as a producer and presenter.
-For National Geographic International, Backshall presented the expedition series Game For It and the environmental series EarthPulse.
+He then had an idea for a series, bought a video camera, and went to the jungles of Colombia, where he made a pilot which he sold to the National Geographic Channel, which employed him in 1998 as its "Adventurer in Residence" and he spent five years as a producer and presenter.
+For National Geographic International, Backshall presented the expedition series Game for It and the environmental series EarthPulse.

-On A Walk in The Desert he walked across Israel's Negev Desert.
+On A Walk in The Desert, he walked across Israel's Negev Desert.
 For Bootcamp, he completed the Israeli special forces selection course, running 60 miles overnight to gain their red beret.
 Cracking the Canyon was nominated for Best Adventure Film at the Banff Mountain Film Festival.